 Discussion:

-Sahr asked about course releases that graduate coordinators get for their programs.
+Sahr asked about course releases that graduate coordinators and others get for their programs.
 Is there no standard?
 Klein says yes, we know how much faculty time is released for administration.
 Walsh says this information is available on the Graduate Studies website, listed by department.
 Sahr wants to know if this is available to faculty.
 Klein explained that this information can be found in Banner and can run as a report if people want the information.

 King added that the Grad Council will convene in a Grad Council summit in early May to think through structures and support that are necessary for grad programs to run.
 All information in the Graduate Programs Guide will be updated.
 This information is now three years old.
 This will be broken down by program.
 Waters wonders if a discussion should happen about equity in release time (MIIS/McNair).